middlebury/college-handbook/content/i-policies-for-all/non-discrim-policies/b-1-b-1-title-ix-investigation-resolutions-policy.md

 ## I. What This Procedure Covers

-This Title IX Formal Grievance Procedure (“Procedure”) applies to instances of Sexual Harassment <span style="text-decoration:underline">(</span>as defined by May 2020 U.S. Department of Education Title IX regulation) which occur on or after August 14, 2020.
+This Title IX Formal Grievance Procedure (“Procedure”) applies to instances of Sexual Harassment (as defined by May 2020 U.S. Department of Education Title IX regulation) which occur on or after August 14, 2020.
 All references to Sexual Harassment within this Procedure are intended to apply to and comply with the definition of Sexual Harassment as defined by Department of Education in its Title IX regulation.

 Middlebury may, in exceptional circumstances, vary from this Procedure.
 So long as such a variation is consistent with Title IX regulations and allows for fundamental fairness in the processes followed, variations from this process under those circumstances will not invalidate an outcome.